 The Musical Instrument Museum is a true jewel in the Valley of the Sun.
 Located in a gorgeous building, both inside and out, you will be able to venture around the musical world.

-There are over 8,000 instruments, in the 80,000 square feet of this museum, and it encompasses the instruments, music, and cultures of more than 200 people.
+There are over 8,000 instruments in the 80,000 square feet of this museum encompassing the music and personal expressions from more than 200 cultures worldwide.

 With interactive displays, and instruments you can play with, you will be amazed at everything this museum has to offer you.

 Are there permanent exhibits?

 What are some of the must-see pieces?

 Are there docent led tours and do I need to reserve a spot?